 In February 2010, Bolivia made a high-level political commitment to work with the FATF and GAFISUD to address its strategic AML/CFT deficiencies.
-Since that time, Bolivia has demonstrated progress in improving its AML/CFT regime, including by enacting a new AML law on 31 March 2010 to improve its criminalisation of money laundering and to increase FIU functions.
-However, the FATF has determined that certain strategic deficiencies remain..
-Bolivia should continue to work on implementing its action plan to address these deficiencies, including by: (1) ensuring adequate criminalisation of money laundering (Recommendation 1); (2) adequately criminalising terrorist financing (Special Recommendation II); (3) establishing and implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III); (4) establishing a fully operational and effective Financial Intelligence Unit (Recommendation 26).
+However, the FATF has determined that certain strategic deficiencies remain.
+Bolivia should continue to work on implementing its action plan to address these deficiencies, including by: (1) ensuring adequate criminalisation of money laundering g (Recommendation 1); (2) adequately criminalizing terrorist financing (Special Recommendation II); (3) establishing and implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III); and (4) establishing a fully operational and effective Financial Intelligence Unit (Recommendation 26).
 The FATF encourages Bolivia to address its remaining deficiencies and continue the process of implementing its action plan.